George Buddy Król

 "I'm afraid," Kevin answered.
 "That there are no more heirs.
 A charity gets the estate.
 I suppose the situation is for the best."

 "The real loser was Davinski," I added.
 "With the police after him in Wilkes-Barré and New Jersey, he was quite vulnerable.
-Probably Sable intended to run him in anyaway, which is why we figured Sable killed Davinski."
+Probably Sable intended to run him in anyway, which is why we figured Sable killed Davinski."

 "Was it poetic justice that Joe's evasion of the needle resulted in the death of this murder?"
 Keith asked metaphysically.